Foxeleon/star-wars-app-challenge/README.md

 ## Architectural Decisions & Learnings

 - **Catch-all Dynamic Routes**: The application uses a `[resource]/[id]` route structure to handle all detail pages with a single set of components.
 This is a powerful Next.js pattern that maximizes code reuse and simplifies the project structure.
-- **Server and Client Component Synergy**: The detail page (`page.tsx`) is a Server Component that extracts URL parameters, which are then passed to a Client Component (`details-client.tsx`) that handles data fetching and state management with `useQuery`.
+- **Server and Client Component Synergy**: The detail page (`page.tsx`) is a Server Component that extracts URL parameters, which are then passed to a Client Component (`details-client.tsx`) that handles all data fetching, state management, and interactivity.
+- **Parallel Queries with `useQueries`**: The detail page efficiently fetches and displays lists of related resources (e.g., a character's films) by running multiple fetch requests in parallel using the `useQueries` hook from TanStack Query.
+- **State in URL**: The application state (active tab, page number) is managed via URL query parameters, providing a robust solution for history, bookmarking, and link sharing, which enables a truly reliable "Back" button functionality.
 - **API Limitations**: During development, it was discovered that the public SWAPI has a fixed page size of 10 and does not support a `limit` parameter.
 The architecture was adapted to work efficiently within this constraint, favoring a standard server-side pagination model.
-- **State Management**: TanStack Query was chosen for its powerful caching capabilities, which significantly improve the user experience by reducing unnecessary network requests and providing features like `keepPreviousData`.